Find a Party Wall Surveyor

 What is a party wall?

 A party wall is a wall shared by two (or more) properties.
 If you live in a semi-detached or terraced home, for example, a party wall would be the one that forms both part of yours and your neighbour’s property.
-A party wall is usually divided by the boundary line but can include a wall solely on one property, where an adjoining building derives support from it.
-It could also include a freestanding garden wall if it is built astride the boundary.
-Wooden fences are not included in this definition.

 Find qualified Party Wall Surveyors in your area and get a quote today.

-Why do I need a party wall surveyor?
+When do I need a party wall surveyor?

-Party Wall Award
+Party Wall Awards explained

-The surveyor’s job is to draw up a Party Wall Award, also known as a Party Wall Agreement.
-This will set out your rights and responsibilities, and that of the other owners of the party wall.
-It should cover how the building works will be carried out including acceptable working hours, how the party wall will be accessed and any other necessary agreements relating to the work.
 It will also include a ‘schedule of condition’.
 This is a detailed record including photographs of the adjoining properties’ condition prior to the start of building works.
 This serves as a record in the event of a dispute over areas affected by the building works.

 You can find out more with our guide to Party Wall Agreements.